What are phases and who created them?

 - If feasible, open registration earlier and stay open a bit longer to accommodate.
 If you don’t normally offer a spring season, is there a (modified) program you could offer?

-Can we operate our VIP program?
-Do we have any specific guidelines for VIP?
+Can we operate our EPIC program?
+Do we have any specific guidelines for EPIC?

 What about teams traveling to neighboring states to play where the regulations are less strict, is this allowed?